Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Reason with Capability Boundary

-\item \textbf{Reasoning Expression Monitoring (Monitor\(_{\text{express}}\))} is a black-box strategy that leverages expressions density during reasoning.
-The pipeline is as follows: \begin{enumerate} \item \textbf{Construct expression trajectories:} continuously track the densities of confident and uncertain expressions (e.g., ``I think that's it'' vs. ``I might be wrong'') across reasoning steps to form expression density trajectories $\mathcal{D}_C(t)$ and $\mathcal{D}_U(t)$. \item \textbf{Detect unsolvable question:} analyze these trajectories on the fly using quantitative indicators such as Confidence Differential (ConfDiff) and Confidence Curvature (ConfCurv) to determine whether a question lies within or beyond the capability boundary. \item \textbf{Early stop unproductive reasoning and reprompt with suffix:} if the trajectory indicates the question is beyond the capability boundary, we early terminate reasoning and reprompt the model to output a concise approach.
-This is implemented by appending a self-awareness prompt suffix (shown below) to the end of the question; otherwise, it continues with the standard reasoning process.
+\textbf{Reason Expression Monitoring (Monitor\(_{\text{express}}\))} is a black-box strategy that leverages expressions density during reasoning.
+The pipeline is:

+\textbf{1.
+Construct expression trajectories:} continuously track the densities of confident and uncertain expressions (e.g., ``I think that's it'' vs. ``I might be wrong'') across reasoning steps to form expression density trajectories $\mathcal{D}_C(t)$ and $\mathcal{D}_U(t)$.

+\textbf{2.
+Predict likely-unsolved question:} analyze these expression trajectories on the fly using quantitative indicators such as Confidence Differential (ConfDiff) to determine whether a question is likely to remain unsolved.

+\textbf{3.
+Early stop unproductive reasoning and reprompt with suffix:} if the trajectory indicates the question is likely to remain unsolved, we early terminate reasoning and reprompt the model to output a concise approach.
+This is done by appending a prompt suffix at the end of the question: